dotnetcore/CAP/docs/content/user-guide/en/transports/aws-sqs.md

 {
 }
 ```
-After the CAP startup, you will see in SNS management console:
+After CAP startups, you will see in SNS management console:

 ![img](/img/aws-sns-demo.png)